 Southampton boss Nigel Adkins is relaxed over his future despite the Saints losing their first four games back in the Premier League.
+This has lead to talk that chairman Nicola Cortese may want a replacement with former Liverpool manager Rafa Benitez and Harry Redknapp being mentioned as potential candidates to replace Adkins.

 "It doesn't affect me," he said.
 "I don't read the newspapers.
 I've got a great working relationship with the chairman here at Southampton and we share a common goal.